sachinkn92/Qr-entry-system-/README.md

 	- `SUPABASE_URL` — your Supabase project URL
 	- `SUPABASE_SERVICE_KEY` — the service role key (or a key with write privileges)
 	- `SECRET_KEY` — signing secret for QR tokens

+	Auth (Supabase)

+	- To enable Google sign-in, configure the Google provider in your Supabase project's Auth > Providers settings.
+You will need to provide OAuth client credentials (client ID and secret) in the Supabase dashboard.
+	- Set the following public env vars in your Next.js environment so the frontend can use Supabase Auth:
+		- `NEXT_PUBLIC_SUPABASE_URL` — same as `SUPABASE_URL`
+		- `NEXT_PUBLIC_SUPABASE_ANON_KEY` — Supabase anon/public key

+	Login

+	- Visit `/auth/login` to sign in.
+The app supports Google OAuth and email magic-links (both redirect to `/admin` on success).

 After you set env vars, install dependencies and run the app: